Cognigy/Documentation/docs/en/docs/ai/handover-providers/genesys-cloud.md

 - **Language** — specify a language for the conversation.
 For example, `english`, `spanish`, `german`.
 - **Skills** — define skills for the conversation.
 For example, `escalation`.
 - **Priority** — set the priority for the conversation.
 For example, `1`.
 If a priority is set, it triggers a flow in Genesys to prioritize or de-prioritize the conversation within the queue.
-Note that this functionality requires the appropriate Cognigy Flow to be set up in Genesys.
+Note that this functionality requires the appropriate flow to be set up in Genesys.
 - **Custom Attributes** — add custom attributes in the `Key: Value` format, which allows you to include additional information.
   For example:
   ```json